banzai-inc/fixtures-component/README.md

                         :data data}})
 ```

-Finally, we need to add our component to the system map, including our datadb as a dependency:
+Finally, we need to add our component to the system map, including our datastore as a dependency:

 ```clojure
 (require '[fixtures.component :refer [fixtures]])